 IBEX has provided substantial financial and administrative management for AVOIR — where we provide procurement services, logistics support, and custom clearance, in six countries simultaneously — this showcases our ability to work in multiple countries providing technical assistance.
 We also have a robust line of credit with several banks and a strong understanding of the legal and regulatory requirements for Mali, Liberia, Guinea, and DRC, as we have worked in these countries since our inception in 1997.
 We have also provided program personnel to the

 USAID "The Lab" to support Scientist on Fellowship.
 We providing administrative and programmatic support professionals, and provided grants and financial management for USAID.
 IBEX also worked with seen (7) universities in Africa to provide training and best practices.
-In total, IBEX has worked in 28 Countries in Sub Saharan Africa providing technical assistance.

 For the Ministry of Finances of Mali, in Bamako, IBEX developed a web portal for one of the key ministries that shares sensitive and important data with international financial institutions such as the IMF, the World Bank, other foreign financial entities, etc. With a deadline of only a few months to develop and deploy the website, IBEX worked with multiple entities to address the requirements, including the ministry's IT and communication department to come up with a design adapted to their vision.
 We made sure that the database and file system would be able to handle all the current data that needed to be available online and all future data as well.
 A backup system was also put in place to back up files and database regularly following a disaster recovery plan IBEX developed.
 The IBEX team overcame the difficulties of gathering of important data while addressing the non-availability of the ministry’s personal to assist.